-Failure could be numerous, from the lack of engagement in the project and lacklustre support of the manager to the wrong choice of software, which doesn’t function as promised.
-Resources and training needed at the start were underestimated.
+Failure could be numerous, from the lack of engagement in the project and lack of manager support to the wrong choice of software, which doesn’t function as promised.
+In addition, the resources and training needed at the start were underestimated.

-Setting up a test account does not mean that you automatically become our Client, i.e. we are cooperating with some large companies being their inspiration to simplify ERP systems as well as students.
+Setting up a test account does not mean that you automatically become our Client, i.e. we are cooperating with some large companies being their inspiration to simplify ERP systems and students.
 However, a group of cooperators haven’t become our Clients so far, although both parties tried their best to change it.

-Many manufacturers in our database, which considering their industry profile, history, goals, etc., are the perfect match for our production planning software, based on many years of our experience.
-We create the best solutions to facilitate their daily job.
+Many manufacturers in our database, considering their industry profile, history, goals, etc., are the perfect match for our production planning software, based on many years of experience.
+So we create the best solutions to facilitate their daily job.
 But they still failed to use these solutions.
 Why?

-Let’s study these 5 typical mistakes to make sure you will not repeat them.
+Let’s study these five typical mistakes to make sure you will not repeat them.

 1) Perfect theory

-You don’t want to be a fool: you’ve read many online guides which warn that choosing software to suit your specific manufacturing needs and requirements is a cautious and lengthy process.
-You want to make sure that all features and functions are the same as promised during the sales pitch.
+You don’t want to be a fool: you’ve read many online guides which warn that choosing software to suit your specific manufacturing needs and requirements is a careful and lengthy process.
+You want to ensure that all features and functions are the same as promised during the sales pitch.

 You have been searching for effective solutions for some time and came across Prodio.
 Finally, after observing it for a while, you decided to set up your account.
 Being a conscious client, you also prepared a list of questions regarding settings, potential problems and difficulties.
 You are well aware that things at the production hall must work without a hitch from day one.
 However, everything you did so far was only in theory, not in practice.

-Regardless of tips, we give you – reality will put all of them to the test the most effectively.
-Eight in ten potential problems solve themselves as soon as you use testing software in your manufacture, so no more theory, start practicing!
-Otherwise, you will get stuck in your own quest for perfection.
-Remember, if ex. after 3 weeks you decide to change the organisation’s idea, you can always phone us to zero your account so that you can start from scratch.
+Regardless of the tips, we give you – reality will put all of them to the most effective.
+Eight in ten potential problems solve themselves as soon as you use testing software in your manufacture, so no more theory, start practising!
+Otherwise, you will get stuck in your quest for perfection.
+Remember, if ex. for three weeks, you decide to change the organisation’s idea, you can always phone us to zero your account so that you can start from scratch.